 - Fire Corps volunteer – smoke alarms and education

-As a CERT volunteer, I was trained in disaster preparedness, fire suppression, basic disaster medical services, light search and rescue, and team organization.
-I continued with CERT and organized our neighborhood so our residents and businesses could be proactive in a community-based emergency preparedness plan.
-I'm now a volunteer with the Fire Corps.
+As a Community Emergency Response Team (CERT)volunteer, I was trained in disaster preparedness, fire suppression, basic disaster medical services, light search and rescue, and team organization.
+I continued with CERT and organized my neighborhood so the residents and businesses are trained in a community-based emergency preparedness plan.

-As a neighborhood leader for over 25 years, I've been effective in leading neighborhood cleanups with a holistic partnership of code compliance, Waste Management, high school and Scout volunteers and the Vancouver Police Department.
+As a neighborhood leader for nearly three decades, I have been effective in leading neighborhood cleanups creating a holistic partnership of Code Compliance, Waste Management, high school and Scout volunteers and the Vancouver Police Department.

 Together we worked to remove gang graffiti, trash piles, abandoned vehicles and secure drug houses.
 Together we incorporate the citizens’ values to strengthen our community.
 This experience is vital to a healthy and safe community.